TheCodeCartel/Train-Controller-Touch-Control/README.md

 A recreation of the first Arduino-based project I ever did.
 The original code was lost in a hard drive failure.
 It's made to operate a wireless controller for a G scale model train using a capacitive touchplate.

 Very simple, very repetitive but it does the job.
-Well, it did.

-This one compiles but doesn't work yet.
-It's been about three years since I wrote this and my memory is a little fuzzy.
+I've got it to the point where it's about what I have in use, the next version will include improvements to sensitivity and resistance to repeat triggering once I get a chance to load it onto an Arduino.

-Give me a few days and the sucker should be mildly useful.
+NOTE - YOU MUST HAVE THE CAPACITIVE SENSOR LIBRARY INSTALLED FOR THIS TO COMPILE AND WORK.